KaniBog/KaniBog-s-Portfolio/README.md

 let’s remember the human side of this story.
 These arent' just numbers...
 **They’re careers, families, dreams, disappointments, and fresh starts.**.

-Let’s dig in. ☕📊

 ---

 # 🎯 Why I Wanted to Analyze Layoffs

-Like millions of others, I watched layoffs ripple across the world:
+Like many others, I watched jobs come and go:

 - One week a tech company cuts 12,000 people
 - The next week, startups collapse overnight